Text ASO crash course: all app page optimization tips

 - Use the keywords that are most relevant to your app;

-- Do not duplicate words
+- Do not duplicate words.

-How do I work on the short description and subtitle?
+Working on the short description and subtitle:

-Use the maximum number of characters and find a balance between the keywords being interesting to store algorithms and, at the same time, a readable and selling text.
+Use the maximum number of characters and find a balance between the keywords being interesting to store algorithms and, at the same time, readable and selling text.
 Keep in mind that, in App Store, a short description is equally important as the keywords box, so fill it properly to maximize conversion to installs.

 There is a bug in the App Store with subtitle indexing.
 If you use all the 30 symbols the last keyword is not indexing.
 Make sure to use 29 out of 30 not to lose any traffic.